HomePersonal FinanceIncometaxGift Tax and Wealth Tax in India

 wealth tax

 As an Indian we are bound to pay multiple taxes :).
-We pay more than 20 types of taxes to government of India.
-In this article I will discuss about gift tax and wealth tax.
+We pay many types of taxes to the government of India.
+In this article I will discuss gift tax and wealth tax.

 Although we don’t have separate tax called as “Gift Tax”, but if you are going to receive money exceeding value 50,000 Rs/- as a gift get ready to pay additional income tax.